Montana Prenuptial Agreement

 Montana Prenuptial Agreement: Frequently Asked Questions (2026)

-1. Are prenups legal in Montana?
+1. Are prenuptial agreements enforceable in Montana?

 2. How much does a prenup cost in Montana?